 The Project may claim avoidance of emissions from soil carbon caused by conversion of soils to impervious surfaces.
-Describe applicable land use designation and development rules, any restrictions, existing impervious area and maximum fraction impervious cover.
+Describe applicable land use designation and development rules, any restrictions,

 The Monongalia County Subdivision Regulations do not specifically limit lot coverage or maximum impervious surface for low density residential development.
 The Regulations do specify minimum yard setback requirements (which are assumed to not be converted into impervious surface).
 The required side yards for a 65-ft wide, 10,000 square foot lot were about 47% of the property, which would leave about 53% to be developed into impervious surface.
 Since the side yard minimums allowed for impervious surface greater than 50% (which is the standard, Protocol-specified claim for impervious surface avoided for residential use), to be conservative, 50% avoided impervious surface was claimed.